Provincial Archives of Alberta: Reference services

-Public interaction with the Provincial Archives of Alberta is primarily through the Sandra Thomson Reading Room which is open to the public five days a week and staffed full-time by professional archivists.
+Public interaction with the Provincial Archives of Alberta is primarily through the Sandra Thomson Reading Room, which is open to the public four days a week and staffed full-time by professional archivists.
 The archivists are available to give advice on the primary sources that may respond to researchers' inquiries.

 The Sandra Thomson Reading Room has the following major sources: